AntoineSoetewey/datanalyze/content/trainings.md

 showTableOfContents: true
 ---

-Below a brief description of all trainings I can give.
+Below a description of all the trainings I give.

 Note that:

 - **All trainings take place in person**.
 Remote trainings have the advantage that it is usually easier to organize.
 However, I like to make my trainings as interactive as possible.
 Moreover, based on my personal experience, I find it much easier for participants to ask questions and for me to answer them when trainings are face-to-face.
 For these two reasons, at the moment I do not accept to be instructor for a remote training when it is possible to do it in person.
 - You are more than welcome to propose a venue (your offices for instance), as long as the necessary material (computers, projector, internet) is present.
-- Slides, codes, exercises and documents presented and developed during the training will be sent to you so that you can access them whenever you want after the training.
+- Slides, codes, exercises and documents presented and developed during the training will be sent to you so that you can access them as much as you want after the training.
 - Although slides and exercises are written in English, I can give the training in **French or English** depending on the audience.

 {{< alert "circle-info">}}